Menu

 • Wilburton, OK

-Deadlines for Filing a Mesothelioma Claim in Oklahoma
+Deadlines for Filing a Mesothelioma Lawsuit in Oklahoma

-Victims must file claims within Oklahoma’s state deadline.
-This is called the statute of limitations and generally runs from the date of diagnosis or death.
-Once diagnosed, patients may be eligible to file a personal injury lawsuit.
-Family members may also be able to file a wrongful death lawsuit.
+Attorneys file lawsuits according to Oklahoma’s state-specific timeframes.
+These are called statutes of limitations and generally run from the date of diagnosis or death.
+Once diagnosed, patients may be eligible to file personal injury lawsuits.
+Family members may also be able to file wrongful death lawsuits after losing a loved one.

 Oklahoma Statutes of Limitations